A Guide to EMS

 Board C: Oscillators, Noise and Meter.

 Board A was changed on the Synthi VCS3 MkII and Synthi AKS to have a heavier duty power supply and different output amplifiers.
-It is easy to identify by having a small connector at the top going to a heatsink.

 The most important modification is to stabilise the three Oscillators on Board C.